How to Rebuild in Widowhood (Part 3/3): New Identity & Purpose

 New traditions or connections with your family?

-There are so many possibilities!
+There are so many open doors ahead!
 The point to engage with your tangible future dreams.

-Invite Holy Spirit in.
+Invite the Holy Spirit in.
 Write it down.
 Speak it aloud.
-And begin to pray circles around these things [shameless plug for you to read the book The Circle Maker by Mark Batterson]!
+And begin to pray circles around these things (be a persistent widow- ask, and keep asking).

 Think of it as choosing a "winning team."
 If you are going to embark on this endeavor, it's crucial that you invest in the things that are going to get you to success.